-Fire & Rescue NSW (FRNSW) has a sophisticated telecommunications infrastructure to enable rapid response to emergency incidents, coordination of command officers and specialist resources, communication for incident management, and the timely dissemination of information within FRNSW and externally to other stakeholders.
+Fire and Rescue NSW (FRNSW) has a sophisticated telecommunications infrastructure to enable rapid response to emergency incidents, coordination of command officers and specialist resources, communication for incident management, and the timely dissemination of information within FRNSW and externally to other stakeholders.

 We have two Communication Centres in Sydney and Newcastle which take all the emergency calls in NSW.
 This includes calls coming through the Triple Zero (000) service and calls from automatic fire alarm systems.

 The two Communication Centres deal with approximately 260,000 emergency calls a year.
-Fire & Rescue NSW receives between 10% and 12% of the total volume of Triple Zero (000) calls generated in NSW.
+Fire and Rescue NSW receives between 10% and 12% of the total volume of Triple Zero (000) calls generated in NSW.
 The remainder is shared between NSW Police and NSW Ambulance.

-All Fire & Rescue NSW Communication Centres are staffed by trained firefighters, who are required to serve in a fire station for four years before they can apply for specialist training and transfer into these demanding and challenging workplaces.
+All Fire and Rescue NSW Communication Centres are staffed by trained firefighters, who are required to serve in a fire station for four years before they can apply for specialist training and transfer into these demanding and challenging workplaces.

 When a call is received at a Communication Centre it is entered into our computer aided dispatch system, FireCAD.
 This system is used to find the location of the call, identify the nearest FRNSW resources and automatically alert the most appropriate resources so they can respond to the incident.
 The system can also identify and respond specialist resources such as rescue units, hazardous materials response units, aerial appliances or specialist officers.

 When the call-taker/dispatcher has selected the appropriate resources, the dispatch system automatically sends a message to the fire station giving details of the call, rings the station bells to alert the firefighters, and can turn on the lights and open the station doors.
 When a fire engine crewed by retained firefighters is responded, FireCAD sends a dispatch message to the retained firefighters' pagers alerting them to the call.